 Monthly cost$0$49–104 AUD$15–45 AUD

-Live channels~20-50-200500-10,000+
+Live channels~20–2550–200500–10,000+

-Sports coverageLimited (selected)ComprehensiveComprehensive
+Sport coverageLimited (selected)ComprehensiveComprehensive

 How Does Channel Variety Compare?

-IPTV provides dramatically broader channel variety than any traditional TV option in Australia.
-A typical IPTV subscription includes Australian free-to-air channels, premium sports networks, international channels in 50+ languages, entertainment networks, news channels, kids’ programming, and speciality content—all within a single subscription.
-Foxtel offers 50-200+ channels depending on the package but lacks the international variety.
-Free-to-air is limited to approximately 20-25 channels.
+IPTV provides considerably broader channel variety than any traditional TV option.
+A typical IPTV subscription includes Australian free-to-air channels, premium sport networks, international channels in 50+ languages, entertainment networks, news, kids’ programming, and speciality content — all within a single subscription.

 Content TypeFree-to-AirFoxtelIPTV